Andaz Liverpool Street

 The Andaz Studio is the hotel’s self-contained ‘signature’ private room with its own kitchen, toilet, cloakroom and sound system.
 Available for breakfast, lunch or dinner, it seats up to 46 or 60 for standing reception.
 The spacious room, long bars, black tables and chairs make it a great space for interactive evenings such as wine tastings or sushi making classes.
 The exposed wine cellar and black and white portraits of local people give the room a modern, urban edge.
 Menus start at around £65 per person.

-The hotel’s iconic restaurant 1901 is also available for hire and its white décor, central marble table, white pillars and stunning original stained glass dome means it is especially popular for weddings (it is licensed), wedding receptions and afternoon teas.
-Seating up to 120 on round tables, or 200 standing, the cheese table at the back can also be used for small semi-private events for up to 16.
+The hotel’s iconic 1901 Ballroom is also available for private hire and its white décor, central marble table, white pillars and stunning original stained glass dome means it is especially popular for weddings (it is licensed), wedding receptions and afternoon teas.
+Seating up to 180 on round tables or standing.

 Menus for the private rooms start at £56 per person for a three course single choice option including tea coffee and VAT but plus service charge at 12.5%.
 Private room hire charges and minimum spends depend on individual rooms and date of event.